MicrosoftDocs/well-architected/well-architected/security/testing.md

 Rigorous testing is the foundation of good security design.
 Testing is a tactical form of validation to make sure controls are working as intended.
 Testing is also a proactive way to detect vulnerabilities in the system.

 Establish testing rigor through cadence and verification from multiple perspectives.
-You want to include inside-out viewpoints that test platform and infrastructure and outside-in evaluations that test the system like an external attacker.
+You should include inside-out viewpoints that test platform and infrastructure and outside-in evaluations that test the system like an external attacker.

 This guide provides recommendations for testing the security posture of your workload.
 Implement these testing methods to improve your workload's resistance to attacks and maintain confidentiality, integrity, and availability of resources.